 |SHOW SESSION|Show sessions on the local node or across the cluster.

 |=======

+=== The INFORMATION_SCHEMA

+The INFORMATION_SCHEMA is a special schema in each database that contains metadata about the other objects in the database.
+You can use the information schema to discover the names and types of objects in the database.
+For instance, you can use the information_schema to list all the information schema objects:

+[source,sql]

+----

+SELECT * FROM information_schema."tables"

+WHERE table_schema='information_schema';

+----

+Or you can use information schema to show the columns in a table:

+[source,sql]

+----

+SELECT column_name,data_type, is_nullable,column_default

+FROM information_schema.COLUMNS WHERE TABLE_NAME='customers';

+----

+The information_schema is particularly useful when writing applications against an unknown data model.
+For instance, GUI tools such as DBEaver use the information_schema to populate the database tree and display information about tables and indexes.

 === Summary

-In this chapter 'we've reviewed the basics of the SQL language for creating, querying and modifying data within the CockroachDB database.
+In this chapter we’ve reviewed the basics of the SQL language for creating, querying and modifying data within the CockroachDB database.

-A full definition of all syntax elements of CockroachDB SQL would take an entire book, so 'we've focused primarily on the core features of the SQL language with some emphasis on CockroachDB-specific features.
+A full definition of all syntax elements of CockroachDB SQL would take an entire book, so we’ve focused primarily on the core features of the SQL language with some emphasis on CockroachDB-specific features.
 For detailed syntax and for details of CockroachDB administrative commands, see the CockroachDB online documentation.

 SQL is the language of CockroachDB, so of course, we'll continue to elaborate on the CockroachDB SQL language as we delve deeper into the world of CockroachDB.